TigerAppsOrg/TigerApps-Course-Update-Guide/README.md

 Once per semester, as soon as possible following the release of the next semester's courses, **TigerSnatch**, **ReCal**, and **PrincetonCourses** must be updated to allow students to plan their courses.
 Follow the steps below to update each of these three apps.

+# TL;DR

+ReCal and TigerPath update automatically.
+Just manually verify that the apps contain the latest courses and/or reflect the new term name (e.g. Spring '23).

+TigerSnatch updates course data automatically, but new notification intervals may need to be appended to its spreadsheet.
+See the [relevant section](#add-new-notifications-intervals-if-necessary) below for steps.
+Also manually verify that the app contains the latest courses.

+PrincetonCourses updates course data automatically, but the course evaluations script must be run manually.
+See the [relevant section](#update-course-evaluations) below for steps.
+Also manually verify that the app contains the latest courses.

 # TigerSnatch

 ## Update course data